atirek-couture/CaiML-User_Guide/README.md

 ```

 ### Get Model URL
-Similarly other properties can be gotten from
+Similarly other properties can be gotten from a model.
+An exhaustive list can be found in the code snippets in notebook.
 ```python
 from caiml import InputModel, OutputModel url = model.url # model can be an instance of either of OutputModel/InputModel class